 A reader also suggested that if someone wants to pay for food after consuming it, that's what restaurants are for.
 In restaurants, if the customer can't pay, there are dishes to be washed.

 Dear Abby is written by Abigail Van Buren, also known as Jeanne Phillips, and was founded by her mother, Pauline Phillips.
 Contact Dear Abby at www.DearAbby.com or P.O.
 Box 69440, Los Angeles, CA 90069.

 What teens need to know about sex, drugs, AIDS and getting along with peers and parents is in "What Every Teen Should Know."
-Send your name and mailing address, plus check or money order for $14 (U.S. funds) to: Dear Abby, Cookbooklet Set, P.O.
+Send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Teen Booklet, P.O.
 Box 447, Mount Morris, IL 61054-0447.
 (Shipping and handling are included in the price.)

 COPYRIGHT 2017 ANDREWS MCMEEL SYNDICATION